 There is no minimum amount required to open a Super Account.
-Your financial adviser completes an online application on your behalf via the Secure Online Portal to set up your Allan Gray Superannuation Account.
+You complete an online application via the Secure Online Portal to set up your Allan Gray Superannuation Account.

 Transition to Retirement Account

 You can open a Transition to Retirement Account if: